-The New Zealand Football Foundation believes in the power of Football for Good, and funds projects and initiatives that support local communities.
+The New Zealand Football Foundation believes in the power of Poikiri Hei Painga (Football for Good), and funds projects and initiatives that support local communities.

 The Foundation (registered charity no. CC44218) is guided by its Trust Deed, the objects of which include: